 9) Create a DNF Rule!

 It sucks not to finish a book but what sucks even more is when you spend your time on a last lustre book.
 You aren’t going to love every book you read and it is OK to stop reading a book if you aren’t feeling it.
 I personally have a 50 Page Rule where if I don’t care what happens after page 50, I stop reading the book.
-I’ve only had to do it a few times but it works!
+And I go through a lot less reading slumps because of it.

 10) Be Picky About the Books You Read!

-This goes along the same vain as Tip #9 because if you time is limited, make sure you are reading what you want to read.
-The great thing about the internet now is that there are a ton of sources to find book reviews so you can find that perfect read for yourself.
+This goes along the same vain as Tip #9: if your time is limited, make sure you are reading what you want to read!
+The great thing about the internet now is that there are a ton of sources to find book reviews so you can find that perfect read for yourself in a matter of seconds instead of simple word of mouth.

 Additional Advice – Reading Multiple Books at Once

 This isn’t something I recommend for everyone because I think sometimes this is counter intuitive.
-If you are a slower reader it’s going to take you the same amount of time to read two books simultaneously as it would to read them separately.
-However, so people like reading two different stories just to keep them excited about reading.
-I occasionally read two books at once but only in special circumstances.
-One is that I have to return them to the library soon and Two is that I find one book slow and would rather read it in small chunks at a time.
-I find breaking up this smaller book lets me enjoy it and finish it with a more positive perspective than a negative one because I “dread” reading it.
+If you are a slower reader, it’s going to take you the same amount of time to read two books simultaneously as it would to read them separately.
+However, some people like reading two different stories just to keep them excited about reading.
+I’m often reading two to three books at once but not all the time.
+I usually have an audiobook on the go as well as a text novel.
+But if I’m reading a particularly long novel (or one I’m not super into yet), I often start a second text novel.

-Of course, I wrote this guide as a full-time student.
-I understand not everyone has the luxury of time that I often have and that people have other priorities in their lives.
-These are just some tips that I have worked for me and thought I would share.
 The key is to find what works for you and stick with it until it doesn’t work!
+Everyone has different priorities, responsibilities and schedules.
 There is nothing wrong with change and sometimes the best thing for your reading habits is to change them up every once and awhile!
 Plus, what might work for you, might not work for someone else: you just won’t know until you try!

 What are some of your tips for reading more?
 Please share!